-When you are incorporating your company, you have to select your business structure.
-It is paramount that you understand what each business structure entails and the advantages and disadvantages of each of them.
-In this article, we will help you examine the three main business structures and aid you in making the correct decision for your business.
-The reason that we are choosing these three is because they are the most common ones that first-time entrepreneurs choose.
+When you are incorporating your company, one of the first decisions you have to make is which business structure to use.
+It is paramount that you understand what different business structures entail and the advantages and disadvantages associated with each kind.
+In this article, we will analyse the main business structures so that you can make the right decision for your business.

 Without further ado, let us begin.

-Sole Proprietorship is the simplest form of business structure in Singapore, yet it is also the riskiest.
-It is most suitable for businesses with a single owner, or commonly known as freelancers.
-Unlike the other two structures, it does not provide liability protection, and so your personal assets will not be protected from the risks of your business.
-Thus, if your business is unable to repay its debts, the responsibility of those debts will fall on your shoulders and thus your personal assets can be used to repay them.
+Sole Proprietorship is the simplest form of business structure in Singapore.
+It also happens to be the riskiest.
+We recommend this structure for businesses with a single owner (commonly known as freelancers).
+Unlike the other two structures, it does not provide liability protection.
+In other words, your personal assets are tied to the risks of your business.
+If your business is unable to repay its debts, the responsibility of those debts falls on the owner’s shoulders.
+Thus, your personal assets can be used to repay them.

-- It’s the simplest to set up as well as least expensive
+- Easiest structure to set up (as well as the least expensive)

 - You, the owner, have complete control of the business

 - Terminating your sole proprietorship is significantly easier and cheaper compared to the other business entities